michel-adelino/Tori/README.md

 Search for businesses and book appointments on the same app, all in one place.
 - Developed an advanced search feature for quick appointment booking
 - Led full-cycle development using industry best practices, from initiation to deployment
-- Integrated Firebase, Firestore, Storage
+- Integrated Firebase, Firestore, Storage, Functions, Messaging
 - Designed UI/UX using Figma and managed project in a team of 3 using Trello

 ## Table of Contents